fr4nk5ch31n3r/gtransfer/README.md

 Detailed help is provided by the help output of the script and its man page.

 There's bash completion available for gtransfer.
 This supports completion of options and URLs.
 URL completion also expands (remote) paths.
+For more details, please checkout the [video](http://shelr.tv/records/4fd1be0096608036e1000001) at shelr.tv.

 ### (1.1) Data paths ###